How to Keep our Children Safe Online

 It almost makes you want to keep them away from the Internet altogether.
 But at this point that would be like telling them not to use electricity.
-It’s a part of our lives and we need to learn how to keep our children safe online in spite the risks and help them make safe choices while they are there.
+It’s a part of our lives, a part of our schools and we need to learn how to keep our children safe online in spite the risks and help them make safe choices while they are there.

 Can you Keep the Good, Eliminate the Bad?